East Ukraine separatists hold vote to gain legitimacy, promise normalcy

 There, the barrel-chested 38-year-old former mine electrician Alexander Zakharchenko assured voters that he wanted pensions to be "higher than in Poland".
 The elderly should have enough money to "travel to Australia at least once a year to shoot a dozen kangaroos on Safari", he said.

-Politics are nothing if not colorful in the two rebel statelets in eastern Ukraine, built on territory secured by what the West says was an incursion by Russian troops.
+Politics are nothing if not colourful in the two rebel statelets in eastern Ukraine, built on territory secured by what the West says was an incursion by Russian troops.

 Soviet-era nostalgia and promises of a better life with support from Russia are being invoked to whip up enthusiasm as the self-proclaimed people's republics of Donetsk and Luhansk, which together call themselves Novorossiya or "New Russia", hold elections on Sunday to give their leaders new legitimacy.